-Michael Gove won't vote for Johnson Partygate report
+Michael Gove would not vote for Johnson Partygate report

 But the recommendation Mr Johnson should have been suspended for 90 days if still an MP was "not merited", he added.

-Mr Gove said he would abstain in the vote scheduled for Monday.
+Mr Gove said he would abstain in a vote scheduled for Monday on the report.

-Prime Minister Rishi Sunak is yet to say how he vote on the report into his former boss.
+Downing Street has yet to say how Prime Minister Rishi Sunak would vote, or even if he would take part.

 In the report, the Commons privileges committee said Mr Johnson had deliberately misled MPs over lockdown parties in Downing Street.